Daniel Hogan (general): Early life and education

-Daniel Hogan was born in 1895 in Grangemockler, Clonmel, County Tipperary into a farming family.
-He moved to Monaghan in 1918 where he worked as a clerk for the Great Northern Railway Company, based in Clones.
-It was there that he met Eoin O'Duffy and the two became friendly, with Hogan first joining the GAA and later the Irish Volunteers.
+Daniel Hogan was born in 1895 in Grangemockler, near Clonmel in County Tipperary, into a farming family.
+He moved to County Monaghan in 1918 where he worked as a clerk for the Great Northern Railway Company, based in Clones.
+It was there that he met Eoin O'Duffy and the two became friendly, with Hogan first joining the Gaelic Athletic Association (GAA) and later the Irish Volunteers.